 - items that will not stay with the RSO beyond that particular year

 Budget Management & Oversight

-RSO budgets are managed by the organization’s leadership and overseen by College Council under advisement & oversight from the Office of Student Life.
-Final approval for all transactions lies with College Council and the College – specifically with OSL and the Controller’s Office.
+RSO budgets are managed by the organization’s leadership and overseen by FAST under advisement & oversight from the Office of Campus Life.
+Final approval for all transactions lies with FAST and the College – specifically with OCL and the Controller’s Office.

 Misuse & Consequences